On the Statistical Efficiency of Mean-Field Reinforcement Learning with General Function Approximation: RELATED WORK

 In general, the theoretical understanding of MFRL in the finite horizon setting is still limited, especially in terms of statistical efficiency.
 We present and compare with several lines of work in mean-field setting and defer the related works in single-agent or general multi-agent setting to Appx.~\ref{appx:additional_related_works}.

 \paragraph{Finite-horizon Non-Stationary MFG} The finite-horizon framework considered here is closely related to Lasry-Lions games \citep{perrin2020fictitious,perolat2021scaling,geist2021concave}, where continuous-time dynamics were analyzed without exploration considerations under monotonicity assumptions on rewards.
-Most existing works on discrete time convergence consider additional structural assumptions like contractivity \citep{guo2019learning} monotonicity \citep{perolat2021scaling} and do not address the exploration issue in general settings without these structures.
-We defer to Remark~\ref{remark:comparison_assumptions} for a more detailed comparison between these assumptions.
-Besides, most previous literature \citep{elie2020convergence} requires a planning oracle that can return a trajectory for arbitrary density, even if it can not be induced by any policy.
-In contrast, our work focuses on understanding the fundamental exploration guarantees and bottlenecks associated with finite-horizon MFC and MFG, hence applies also to MFG and MFC not satisfying restrictive conditions.
+Most existing works consider additional structural assumptions like contractivity \citep{guo2019learning} monotonicity \citep{perolat2021scaling}.
+We defer to Remark~\ref{remark:comparison_assumptions} for a more detailed comparison among these assumptions.
+Besides, most previous literature \citep{elie2020convergence} requires a planning oracle that can return a trajectory for arbitrary state density, even if it can not be induced by any policy.
+In contrast, our work focuses on understanding the fundamental exploration guarantees and identifying bottlenecks associated with finite-horizon MFC and MFG.
+Consequently, our findings extend beyond MFG/MFC scenarios that adhere to restrictive conditions.

-\paragraph{Stationary MFG} Alternative to the finite-horizon non-stationary formulation, there exist works on the stationary MFG formulation where one aims to find policies while keeping the population stationary \citep{anahtarci2023q, xie2021learning, yardim2022policy, cui2021approximately}.
-In this formulation, the common formalization that the transition and reward function in each step conditions on the stationary density instead of the density evolved across time could be a limitation.
-Furthermore, results typically require strong Lipschitz continuity assumptions as well as non-vanishing regularization \citep{anahtarci2023q, cui2021approximately}.
+\paragraph{Stationary MFG} Alternative to the finite-horizon non-stationary MFG formulation, there exist works on the stationary MFG formulation \citep{anahtarci2023q, xie2021learning, yardim2022policy, cui2021approximately}.
+In this formulation, the transition and reward functions at each step are conditioned on the stationary density rather than on the evolving density across time, which poses a limitation.
+Furthermore, existing results typically require strong Lipschitz continuity assumptions as well as non-vanishing regularization \citep{anahtarci2023q, cui2021approximately}.